UIM-Community/static_enrichment/README.md

 # Static_enrichment
 CA UIM - Asynchronous Static message enrichment

 This probe is designed to enrich alarm statically by matching a single field with a perl regexp.
 All messages are handled in a multithread pool to allow the maximum performance possible.
+All fields can be overwritted and used in the following rules...

 The probe will attach to a queue namned '**static_enrichment**'.
 This queue can be overwritted with the configuration key setup/queue_attach.